 But we all know that too much of anything, even collaboration, isn’t always good.
 It can lead to indecisiveness.
 It can lead to frustration.
 It won’t usually lead to bloodthirsty bear attacks, but you never know.
 And, as highlighted in a popular Harvard Business Review article last year, it can result in Collaboration Overload—a productivity-killing situation that can especially affect your best employees.

 Last year, i4cp partnered with the co-author of that article, Babson College professor and thought leader Rob Cross, to study the implications of collaboration at the organizational level.
-Next month, we will debut the first of five executive briefs that highlight key findings from this groundbreaking research; the other three will debut later in the spring and into summer:
+This spring, we will debut the first of five executive briefs that highlight key findings from this groundbreaking research; the other four will debut later in the summer and into fall:

-- Critical traits of collaborative leaders – May 2017
+- Critical traits of collaborative leaders – Summer 2017

 - Keys to managing work collaboratively – Summer 2017

-- Talent practices that drive collaboration – Summer 2017
+- Talent practices that drive collaboration – Fall 2017

 - Ways to avoid collaboration overload - Fall 2017